 For purposes of this question, please assume the following safeguards are in place:

-o Disclosure is required under CP’s contract with ICANN (resulting from Phase 2 EPDP policy).

 o CP’s contract with ICANN requires CP to notify the data subject of the purposes for which, and types of entities by which, personal data may be processed.
 CP is required to notify data subject of this with the opportunity to opt out before the data subject enters into the registration agreement with the CP, and again annually via the ICANN-required registration data accuracy reminder.
 CP has done so.